Improving Text-to-Image Generation with Intrinsic Self-Confidence Rewards: Experiments

 \smallbreak

-\textbf{Online self-confidence vs Offline self-confidence.} We compare the post-training performance when the intrinsic reward is computed in an online manner i.e., calculated using the text-to-image model being trained $\pi_\theta$, and when computed in an offline manner i.e., calculated using the base model $\pi_\textrm{ref}$.
-The results show that using offline self-certainty as a static reward results in a performance drop across performance metrics, hinting that static self-confidence reward is suboptimal in comparison to using online self-certainty.
+\textbf{Online self-confidence vs Offline self-confidence.} We compare post-training performance when self-confidence is computed online (\ie using the model being trained, $\pi_\theta$) versus offline (\ie using the fixed base model, $\pi_\textrm{ref}$).
+Using offline self-confidence as a static reward results in lower performance across metrics, suggesting that online computation, which improves alongside the model, provides a stronger training signal.

 \smallbreak